altrdev/nepal_allyouneedtoknow/content/en/in-depth/trekking-annapurna.md

  - **Day 3**: [From Ghorepani to Ghandruk](#ghorepani-ghandruk)
  - **Day 4**: [From Ghandruk to Nayapul](#ghandruk-nayapul)

-Differently from trekking the **Kathmandu** Valley, to trek this trait on the Himalayas you'll need both the **TIMS card** and **ACAP**.
+Differently from trekking around the **Kathmandu** Valley, to trek this trait on the Himalayas you'll need both the **TIMS card** and **ACAP**.
 If you don't know what I'm talking about, read [this]({{< ref "tips.md#Trekking-1" >}}).

-We decided not to hire a guide nor a [porter]({{< ref "tips.md#Trekking-9" >}}), and so we traveled solo.
+We decided not to hire a guide nor a [porter]({{< ref "tips.md#Trekking-9" >}}), and so we've been traveling solo (well, the two of us).

 ----------

 ### **How to get to Nayapul**

 To get to **Nayapul** you have to get to **Pokhara** first.
-Local buses are not recommended for a long ride from Kathmandu, but we do suggest to book a sit on a private company's bus instead (such as Greenline) like we did.
-To know more about the differences between the available buses have a look [here]({{< ref "tips.md#Transport-5" >}}).
+Local buses are not recommended for a long ride from Kathmandu, but we do suggest to book a seat on a private company's bus instead (such as Greenline) like we did.
+To know more about the differences between all the available bus options, have a look [here]({{< ref "tips.md#Transport-5" >}}).

-Departing from Pokhara, you can decide whether to take a taxi (1,200NPR), a jeep (4,500-6,500NPR) or a bus to get to **Nayapul**.
+Departing from Pokhara, you can decide whether to take a taxi (~1,200NPR), a jeep (~4,500-6,500NPR) or a bus to get to **Nayapul**.
 We choose the latter option and have taken a bus at the **Baglung Bus Park**.
-Be careful cause this station is not so close to the lakeside (which is the heart of Pokhara).
+Be careful cause this station is not so close to **Pokhara lakeside** (which is the heart of the city).
 You can walk to get to the Bus Park but make sure it won't take you too long.
 Buses depart in the morning following a timetable, at least they should.
 However, there are several departures starting at early morning til midday so you won't risk to miss your ride.

 <iframe width="100%" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://www.openstreetmap.org/export/embed.html?bbox=83.98124635219575%2C28.230956755701715%2C83.98414313793184%2C28.233059942839873&amp;layer=mapnik&amp;marker=28.23200835445221%2C83.98269474506378"></iframe>